Firas Zahabi

 The GSP–Zahabi coaching relationship became the template for the modern UFC championship athlete-coach partnership:

-- Post-Serra reset (2007): after GSP's UFC 69 loss, Zahabi brought in sport psychologist Brian Cain and restructured GSP's entire mental-preparation approach.
-The 2008-2013 nine-defense reign was the result.
+Post-Serra reset (2007): after GSP's UFC 69 loss to Matt Serra by TKO, Zahabi brought in sport psychologist Brian Cain and restructured GSP's entire mental-preparation approach.
+The 2008–2013 nine-defense reign was the direct result of that reset.

-- Extended layoff coaching (2013-2017): when GSP was inactive, Zahabi maintained the coaching relationship and prepared the eventual UFC 217 return.
+Extended layoff coaching (2013–2017): when GSP was inactive through the title-vacation period, Zahabi maintained the coaching relationship and prepared the eventual UFC 217 return.
+The four-year inactive window is normally career-ending; Zahabi's continued coaching role kept GSP competition-ready.

-- Two-division success (2017): the middleweight title win over Michael Bisping was prepared specifically under Zahabi's coaching with adjustments for the size and weight-class change.
+Two-division success (2017): the middleweight title win over Michael Bisping at UFC 217 was prepared specifically under Zahabi's coaching with adjustments for the size and weight-class change.
+GSP made the cut to 185 cleanly and won the title via 3rd-round rear-naked choke.

 The post-GSP era